 HMO stands for Health Maintenance Organization.
 HMOs restrict patients to the providers in their network.
 They will not pay any of the costs if you go out of their network.

-Your Summary of Benefits and Coverage (or Plan Document) will tell you exactly what you need to pay: your premium, what your annual deductible is, copays, and your annual out-of-pocket maximum, if there is one.
+Your (or Plan Document) will tell you exactly what you need to pay: your premium, what your annual deductible is, copays, and your annual out-of-pocket maximum, if there is one.

 How are prescription drugs covered by health insurance plans?

 You might not think about it, but the way a medicine is given can affect its coverage.
 Medicines you take yourself are covered differently from medicines that have to be given by a medical professional.

 - Pills and liquid medicines are usually taken at home